9” baked pie crust

 — The number of lemons you will need depends on how large and juicy they are.
 I've used anywhere from 2 to 4 lemons, so make sure you have enough on hand.

-— Separating eggs isn’t difficult, but you have to be careful.
-Here’s how I do it.
+— Separating eggs isn’t hard, but you have to be careful.
+Here's how I do it.

-Don’t forget these variations on Lemon Meringue Pie: Orange Meringue Pie, Grapefruit Meringue Pie, and Key Lime Pie.
+You might also want to try these variations on Lemon Meringue Pie: Orange Meringue Pie and Grapefruit Meringue Pie.